nextcloud/end_to_end_encryption_rfc/RFC.md

 Signature: CMS signed data, according to RFC5652
 - certificate of user
 - Signed data:
-    - create byte array of JSON binary and decrypted metadata key
+    - create byte array of JSON binary without filedrop part and decrypted metadata key
     - SignerIdentifier of the CMS container contains userId of the user who created the signature

 The encoded binary CMS structure is base64-encoded and sent in the header of the metadata request.